avdstaaij/gdpc/README.md

 **`example.py`**: Demonstrates all of the basic gdmc-http functionality by building a very simple village.
 It uses the utility functions implemented in `worldLoader.py` and `mapUtils.py`.

 **`visualizeMap.py`**: Displays a map of the minecraft world, using OpenCV

-### License

-License is MIT, except for the bitarray class which is ported from the Minecraft source, so copyright might be in a gray area for now.